goofy2k/MIDI-sequencer/docs/syncing of gui controls.md

 ### 4. Nodered flow: Set controller layout to match with received value

 [1] Received values (0-127) are received on DSP CONTROL CHANGE INPUT HUB and dispatched to the respective slide controls.
+[5] Set topics to the address string sent to the sequencer and used by it